 '''

-Console(config)#loopback-detection action shutdown Console(config)#
+Console(config) #loopback-detection action shutdown

+Console(config)#

 '''

-loopback-detection recover-time releases an interface from shutdown state.
+loopback-detection This command specifies the interval to wait before the switch automatically recover-time releases an interface from shutdown state.
 Use the no form to restore the default setting.

 loopback-detection recover-time seconds